joaoarthurbm/joaoarthurbm.github.io/index.md

 ## Publications

+### 2022

+**A Systematic Literature Review on Predictive Cognitive Skills in Novice Programming**.
+SANTOS, J. S. ANDRADE, W. L.  BRUNET, J. and MELO, M. R. A. *Frontiers in Education Conference Proceedings, 2022.*

 ### 2020

 **A Systematic Literature Review of Methodology of Learning Evaluation based on Item Response Theory in the context of Programming Teaching.** SANTOS, J. S. ANDRADE, W. L.  BRUNET, J. and MELO, M. R. A. *Frontiers in Education Conference Proceedings, 2020.*